uf-mil/mil/Visual-SLAM.md

     * The results are extremely noisy
     * Can't make a useful map/recover scene depth
     * No way to reason about the quality of the track produced
+    * *Each relative pose is known only to a translational scaling!!!!*

 ## General Knowledge
 * [Review of Epipolar geometry](https://www.robots.ox.ac.uk/~vgg/hzbook/hzbook1/HZepipolar.pdf)